subhash-halder/waitroom/README.md

 # WaitRoom Demo project

-The project is yarn workspace consist of two packages client and server, the client consist of React app and the server is a node server with MongoDB as database.
+The project is yarn workspace consist of two packages client and server, the client consist of React app and the server is a node server

 to run the project first we need to install all the packages by running `yarn` from the root folder.